Life-Threatening Allergies in School

 Webster's Allergen-Reduction Management

 All students have the right to safe access the educational benefits our school district provides.
 Providing a safe school environment involves the collaboration of parents, providers, students, and school personnel using the guidelines per Public Health Law §2500-h.
 WCSD provides reasonable accommodations to ensure the safety of our students.
-However, as the world is not allergen-free, and neither are schools.
+However, as the world is not allergen-free, neither are schools.
 It is the District's goal to assist students in becoming knowledgeable and independent with their health needs, including life-threatening allergies.
 WCSD will make accommodations consistent with the student's age and maturity level.
-Students should be completely independent in recognizing and avoiding their allergens by the time they enter middle school,
+Students should be completely independent in recognizing and avoiding their allergens by the time they enter middle school.

 Parents/guardians of students with life-threatening allergies need to conference with their school nurse to develop a plan that is appropriate for their child before the school year begins or before the child returns to school after being diagnosed with a new life-threatening allergy.